Upselling and Cross-Selling For Digital Agencies

 When you encourage your existing buyers to purchase an advanced and expensive version of the current product they’re using, it’s upselling.

 The above example contains two pricing plans.
-The first one is yearly access priced at $89, whereas the second plan has lifetime access for an additional charge.
+The first is yearly access priced at $89, whereas the second plan has lifetime access for an additional charge.

 You must have experienced cross-selling many times in your life.
 When you’re offered a closely related item to the main product, it’s a cross-selling technique.